PhD Program FAQs

 • For those applying to the Advanced Practice method, a minimum of two years of post-Masters direct practice experience is strongly preferred.

-The curriculum comprises two to three advanced social work method courses at CUSSW, as well as courses in research methodology, statistics and the social sciences taken both in CUSSW and at various graduate divisions of Columbia University.
+The curriculum comprises two to three advanced Social Work method courses at CSSW as well as courses in Research Methodology, Statistics and the Social Sciences taken both in CSSW and at various graduate divisions of Columbia University.